wolfSSL/wolfssl-examples/embedded/signature/README.md

 ||ecc_vfy_only_nonblock|verify signature with non-blocking|

-You can specify a target function of Simple example, Benchemark or Memory track program.It also has options for optimized code for MCU architectures such as Intel x86, ARM64 or a generic code by default, as well as Math library of Single Precision or TFM.
+When building each example, you can specify arguments to control the build.
+Specify a target function to run either a simple example, benchmark, or memory tracking example.
+Specify an "arch" option to build optimized code for MCU architectures such as Intel x86, ARM64 or a generic code by default.
+And specify a "math" option to choose an underlying wolfCrypt math library to use, between Single Precision or TFM.

 ```
 $ make <Function> math=<Mathlib> arch=<MCU>